aws-amplify/amplify-js/docs/media/xr_guide.md

 In some browsers, playback of audio is disabled until the user provides input.
 To reliably enable audio in your scene, wait until the user's first input, such as a mouse click or screen touch, and then call the `enableAudio()` method with the scene name.

->  If the browser is blocking autoplay, the Audio Disabled event will get thrown the first time the scene attempts to PLAY audio, if no user input has been given
+If the browser is blocking autoplay, the Audio Disabled event will get thrown the first time the scene attempts to PLAY audio, if no user input has been given
+{: .callout .callout--info}

 ```js
 XR.enableAudio('scene1')